-If you find a customer has multiple TWIST IDs take the proper steps to have the TWIST records merged in TWIST and notify the Call Center or Tracking Unit of the duplication.
+Important Note: If you discover a customer with multiple TWIST IDs, take the proper steps to have the records merged and notify the Call Center or Tracking Unit of the duplication.

-Add Office Notes to a document
+Add Office Notes to a Document

 Use the Office Notes index to communicate with the Call Center or Tracking Unit.
 You can add Office Notes at any time by editing the index fields.
 To add Office Notes after a document is saved: